Bay Leaves in Garden: 3 Practical Uses That Work

 Frequently Asked Questions

-Do bay leaves work as rooting hormone?
+Is bay leaf tea as good as rooting hormone?

 Related collection